- surviving spouse;

 When It’s Time to Talk to a Georgia Personal Injury Attorney

 The unexpected loss of a loved one due to a catastrophic accident is never an easy situation to deal with.
 During this difficult time it’s easy to get frustrated with your circumstances – your family didn’t deserve to suffer due to the negligence of another!

-At The Law Offices of Shane Smith we help the families of accident victims seek justice after they’ve suffered losses due to another’s negligence.
+At Shane Smith Law we help the families of accident victims seek justice after they’ve suffered losses due to another’s negligence.
 We have helped victims in Atlanta and the surrounding areas with cases of accidents caused by negligent drivers or other accidents resulting in fatal injury.